IEMJustin/reading-notes/README.md

 Hello, my name is Justin.
-I was a redpatch in the Marine Corps and am looking forward to growing within this career field.
+I was a redpatch in the Marine Corps and am looking forward to starting and growing within this career field.

 **Growth Mindset**